GabrielLindelof/Vaccine-Discourse-on-Twitter-During-the-COVID-19-Pandemic/README.md

 ### Interactive plots
 On the following links you will find interactive plots where you can explore the topics of the paper interactively.

-[Topic Representations](https://htmlpreview.github.io/?https://github.com/GabrielLindelof/Vaccine-Discourse-on-Twitter-During-the-COVID-19-Pandemic/blob/companion_website/topic_representations.html) shows the most impotant keywords of each topic's representation.
+[Topic Representations](https://htmlpreview.github.io/?https://github.com/GabrielLindelof/Vaccine-Discourse-on-Twitter-During-the-COVID-19-Pandemic/blob/companion_website/topic_representations.html) shows the most impotant keywords of each topic's representation, calculated using BERTopics cTFIDF method.
+You can read more about cTFIDF [here](https://maartengr.github.io/BERTopic/api/ctfidf.html).

 ![Term Score Bar Graphs](/assets/term_scores.png)